scbrickley/xkcd/README.md

 After installation, you should be able to type `xkcd` into your terminal to start the process.
 Initial download of all the comics may take a few minutes.
 Once it's done, a `feh` window should pop up and let you browse through the comics as you like.

-The default behavior is to display the newest comic first, and then browse through the comics in order from newest to oldest.
-If you instead want to view the comics in a randomized order, type `xkcd -r`.

-If you accidentally delete some of the comics, you can always run `xkcd -a` to re-download them.
-The program will skip over any duplicate comics in the `$HOME/.xkcd` directory, and only download the ones that are missing.

 ### Flags
 | Flag | Description | Default Behavior w/o Flag |
 |------|-------------|---------|